Torrington, Connecticut

-Torrington has two radio stations, WAPJ 89.9 FM, operated by the non-profit Torrington Community Radio Foundation, and WSNG 610 AM, owned by Buckley Broadcasting.
+Torrington has two radio stations, WAPJ 89.9 FM, operated by the non-profit Torrington Community Radio Foundation, and WSNG 610 AM, owned by Red Wolf Broadcasting.

 Torrington has two daily newspapers.
 The Republican-American, which circulates a Litchfield County edition and has a bureau on Franklin Street, and The Register Citizen, which serves Torrington and Winsted, in addition to most of the Northwest Corner.
 Charlotte Hungerford Hospital has also developed into an important health care resource for the area.
 In 2008, Torrington was named by Bizjournals as the number one "Dreamtown" (micropolitan statistical area) out of ten in the United States to live in.

 History

 Torrington was first settled in 1735 by Ebenezer Lyman, Jr., of Durham, Connecticut.
 The downtown section of Torrington was known as Wolcottville, after the Wolcott family of Connecticut, which produced several governors between 1813 and 1881.
 Its early settlers resided on the hills west of the Naugatuck River where the first school, church, store, and tavern were constructed.
 Later, the eastern hill known as Torringford was settled, as it provided the best farmland.
 Torrington was given permission to organize a government and incorporate as a town in October 1740.
 The town is named after Torrington in Devon, England.

 The fast moving waters of the Naugatuck River were used to power early nineteenth-century industries.
 Industrial growth skyrocketed when Frederick Wolcott constructed a woolen mill in 1813.
 The mill attracted a large workforce and created demands for goods, services, and housing.

 Israel Coe and Erastus Hodges began the construction of two brass mills on the Naugatuck River in 1834.
 This event sparked the beginning of the brass industry in Torrington, which later would spread throughout the entire Naugatuck Valley.
 In 1849, the Naugatuck Valley railroad was completed, connecting Torrington with other population centers, ending its isolation, and stimulating further industrial growth.
 Soon, Torrington was producing a variety of metal products, including needles, brass, hardware, bicycles, and tacks.
 Torrington's growing industrial plants attracted English, Irish, and German immigrants throughout the nineteenth and early twentieth centuries.
 Between 1880 and 1920, Torrington's population soared from 3,000 to 22,000 as immigration from southern and eastern Europe increased; most immigrants during this period were Poles, Czechs, Slovaks, and Italians.
 Torrington was chartered as a city in 1923.